 About

-I am completing the final year of my PhD at Columbia University, where I have been an NSF GRFP Fellow and Cheung-Kong Innovation Doctoral Fellow.
+I completed my PhD in computer science at Columbia University in 2023, where I was advised by David Blei.
+During my PhD, I was an NSF GRFP Fellow and Cheung-Kong Innovation Doctoral Fellow.
 Prior to that, I received a BA in computer science and statistics from Harvard University.
 I have also interned in industry at Google Brain and Facebook AI Research.

 Here is my curriculum vitae.